Why Travel To Rwanda ?

 Go For the Gorillas

-Dubbed the land of a thousand hills, Rwanda’s fertile landscape is dotted with farms and soaring jungle-covered mountains that are home to a wide array of primates.
-Half of the world’s gorillas reside in Volcanoes National Park.
-Famously, world-renowned researcher Dian Fossey studied these magnificent creatures here, inspiring generations of travelers.
+Dubbed the land of a thousand hills, farms dot Rwanda’s fertile landscape.
+Its soaring jungle-covered mountains are home to a wide array of primates.
+Additionally, half of the world’s gorillas live in Volcanoes National Park.
+What’s more, world-renowned researcher Dian Fossey studied these magnificent creatures here, inspiring generations of travelers.
 Undoubtedly the most popular park in Rwanda, it remains a draw for adventure-seekers wanting to spot baby gorillas around the breathtaking Virunga Volcanoes.
-Make the trip in the wet season when the gorillas are found on lower elevations, making treks easier.
+Make the trip in the wet season when the gorillas hang around on lower elevations, making treks easier.
 Look up when you can — golden monkeys also live in the park, munching on bamboo and performing leaping air acrobatics from tree to tree.

 See it all from Bisate Lodge, located within an extinct volcano valley.
 Villas are thatch-covered and large windows bring in unrivaled views of the mountain habitat.
-Emerald green chandeliers mimic the leafy forests and fresh meals are prepared with produce plucked straight from the on-site garden.
+Emerald green chandeliers mimic the leafy forests.
+In addition to its obvious charm, chefs prepare fresh meals with produce plucked straight from the on-site garden.

 Find More Green Space

 On the other side of the country, Akagera National Park is a symbol of successful conservation efforts.
-The wildlife population was reduced by half after the Rwandan Civil War, but since then, the government has implemented strict laws to preserve this savannah landscape laced with swamps, forests and jagged mountains.
+The Rwandan Civil War reduced its wildlife population by half.
+Then the government stepped in and implemented strict laws to preserve the savannah landscape laced with swamps, forests and jagged mountains.
 And what an achievement it has been.
-A colorful troupe of characters makes the wildlife viewing top notch.
+A colorful troupe of characters makes the wildlife viewing top-notch.
 Strolling elephants, herds of buffalo, massive hippos, curious monkeys and baboons are all part of nature’s parade.

 Still, Rwanda’s shining stars will always be the primates.
 Travel to Rwanda to identify one of the 14 species — and some 25 percent of Africa’s primate species — found in the mist-laden Nyungwe Forest National Park.
 Colorful birds fly through the lofty foliage and butterflies flutter, their iridescent wings shimmering in the sunlight.
 The dense and lush area is one of those rare places that feels incredibly remote and untouched by humans.

 Nyungwe House, a partner of One&Only, is the perfect outpost for this African adventure.
 Nestled between a working tea plantation and rainforest, the 22-room and suites property boasts delicious cuisine and awe-inspiring views from private decks.
-Immaculate interiors are inspired by Rwandan crafts.
+Additionally, Rwandan crafts inspired the immaculate interiors.

 In the middle of the country, Lake Kivu shines.
 Row to the middle and feel embraced by the green, terraced tea plantations rising over its shores.
 Fisherman sing as the sun sets on the glistening waters.
 From this vantage, Rwanda is magical.